(Contact information in the footer of each page)

 In 2012, my husband passed away and since then the herd has been a partnership with my daughters (Betsy Wicker & Sue Nugent) and my granddaughter (Ashley Nugent).
 While my son, David, has no interest in the goats, he does help out occasionally with the picture taking as seen below with this beautiful picture he did of our senior herd sire Lost Valley C Egypt.

 We feed both Chaffhaye and alfalfa hay.
 We love the Chaffhaye for many reasons.
 First, because the waste is almost zero!
 Secondly, it is easier for them to digest.
 Thirdly, it is much easier to handle and can be kept outside if needed.
 It also does not go bad for quite a long time (2 years we are told, though it never lasts that long around here!).
-The grain we feed is a goat grain developed by the Amish in Arthur, IL at Stutzman's Feeds and then we also add some BOSS (black oil sunflower seeds) and some Calf Manna for the does and kids.
+The grain we feed is a goat grain developed by the Amish in Arthur, IL at Stutzman's Feeds and then we also add BOSS (black oil sunflower seeds), Calf Manna, and shredded beet pulp for the does and kids.
 Our bucks are feed Purina Noble Goat Grower.

 We are an ADGA Plus herd.
 In June 2015 we did our first Linear Appraisal and in May 2016 began on DHIR milk testing.
 We normally attend 3 or 4 ADGA or AGS shows each year.